 “Plant Select® hopes our new HOA Partnership Award will challenge and guide (with the assistance of previous winners) other HOAs to more beautiful and sustainable landscapes,” Mr. Shrigley said.
 “Cherry Creek 3 should be proud of the work they have put into winning this award.
 Thank you Cherry Creek III for being the first to earn the Plant Select® HOA Partnership Award.”

 Cherry Creek 3 has installed more than 90 of the 135 plant species recommended by Plant Select.
 The plants are featured on Plant Select’s website (www.plantselect.org) and in its recent book, “Pretty Tough Plants.”

 Plant Select is a non-profit organization, a collaboration of Denver Botanic Gardens, Colorado State University, nurseries, garden centers and gardening professionals.
 The Colorado-based organization has participation from several neighboring states, including Utah, Montana, Wyoming, Nebraska, New Mexico and Texas.

 More than 200 people attended the 2018 Plant Select annual meeting in June.
-Cherry Creek 3 Board President Don Ireland and Lynn, his wife and an avid gardener, accepted the newly-created award on behalf of the neighborhood.
+Cherry Creek 3 Board President Don Ireland (now retired) and Lynn, his wife and an avid gardener, accepted the newly-created award on behalf of the neighborhood.

 2016 Award: Colorado Department of Public Health and Environment bestows Bronze Award to CC3 as the HOA became the first in state history named to the Environmental Leadership Program